 - Endocrine deficiencies.17

-4. What is ketones effect on the DUI breathalyzer?
+4. What is ketones’ effect on the DUI breathalyzer?

 5. How can these issues help me fight a DUI case?

-It is important for people to tell their DUI defense lawyer if they have any medical conditions or are on a diet.
-An experienced attorney may be able to establish that the DUI breath tests were in error and the driver did not actually drive drunk.
+It is important for you to tell your DUI defense lawyer if you have any medical conditions or are on a diet.
+An experienced attorney may be able to establish that:

 “Diabetes, hypoglycemia, and Atkins-style diets are just a few things that can mimic DUI.
 It’s my job to make the jury understand that things aren’t always what they seem when it comes to an alleged California drunk driving charge.”